 How Notice Impacts Premises Liability Cases

 In premises liability cases, the injured party must prove that the property owner was negligent.
-Notice—whether actual or constructive—is a key element in demonstrating that negligence.
-Without proof of notice, it becomes challenging to hold the owner accountable for the unsafe condition.
+Notice—actual or constructive—is key to demonstrating that negligence.
+Holding the owner accountable for the unsafe condition without proof of notice becomes challenging.

 Proving Actual Notice